 Current demand for labor can be measured using job posting analytics, as online job vacancies are a leading indicator of the labor market.
-While online labor demand exceeded pre-pandemic levels for many months, as of April 2023, Texas had 599,116 job postings, which is almost equal to levels of February 2020.
+While online labor demand exceeded pre-pandemic levels for many months, as of September 2023, Texas had 554,854 job postings, which is below the levels of February 2020.

-Source: Lightcast^(TM), The Conference Board
+Source: Lightcast(TM), The Conference Board